Overview of Me

 What else do I do with my life?

 When I was younger (even when I first started this blog), I knew that I was two things: writer and runner.
-I’m still a writer, of course, but I can no longer run.
+I’m still a writer, of course, but I can no longer physically run.
 However, I do have other hobbies as well, such as singing and swimming.
-I recently competed in adaptive swim at the National Junior Disability Championships in Fort Wayne, IN in July 2018.
 I am also pretty obsessed with musical theatre, my favorite shows being Les Miserables and Next to Normal.

-Writing is still one of my biggest passions, and I hope you enjoy my work (even the terrible, cringy stuff from years ago)!
+Writing is still one of my biggest passions, and I hope you enjoy my work (terrible, cringy stuff and all)!

 (This blog originated on Weebly, but I moved everything here a couple years ago!)